StefanJelner/risland.js/README.md

 Events, like `resize`, `scroll` or `mousemove` can fire very fast and therefore cause a lot of unnecessary method invocations, because RIsland only renders each animation frame.
 The solution is to throttle events.
 This can be done in the `delegations`-object by adding the keyword `throttled` to an event.
 Additionally the amount of milliseconds can be provided.
 If no milliseconds are provided, the event gets throttled by request animation frame.

-Some events, like the keyup in a form input might need a debouncing, because something should only be done, after the user ended typing for a given amount of time.
+Some events, like the `keyup` in a form input might need a debouncing, because something should only be done, after the user ended typing for a given amount of time.
 For such cases the keyword `debounced`can be used.
 The amount of milliseconds can be provided.
-If no milliseconds are provided, the event gets throttled by request animation frame.
+If no milliseconds are provided, the event gets debounced by request animation frame.

 Example: